jmayfield74/spiner/README.md

 - [Commands](docs/commands.md): Every command, explained with samples.
 - [Examples](docs/examples.md): Haikus and trends—see it in action.

-Fork it, tweak it, break it—MIT license says go nuts.
-Got a wild idea?
-Share it—I’m all ears.
+Fork it, tweak it, break it-Got a wild idea?
+Share it.

 ---
 Questions?
 Hit me up on X or open an issue.
-Let’s tame some chaos!